promulo/pinga/README.md

 $ docker-compose up
 ```
 The command above will run both Pinga Producer and Pinga Consumer in separate containers.

+In case of code changes, `docker-compose build` must be executed before restarting.

 ## Running Pinga components separately as standalone processes